TomsBazbauers/SalaryService/README.md

 ### Description:
 Simple salary service for calculating employee salaries based on reported time.

-:heavy_check_mark: Unit tested with XUnit and FluentAssertions NuGet.
+- Unit tested with XUnit and FluentAssertions NuGet.

 ### Brief:
 - A company can have any number of employees.